vi-s/personal-media-server/README.md

 # personal-media-server
 Automation/Monitoring scripts to make managing a remote personal media serve a breeze.

 This type of personal server can easily be achieved for 5 dollars a month on Digital Ocean.
+This project was built on a CentOS 7 server, but can be tweaked to work with other distributions.

 ### Automation
 Processes that are typically carried out manually are automated through executable python scripts.